haarcuba/closer/README.md

 remoteObject.setCloserCommand( '/path/to/closer' )
 ```

-otherwise, it will look for a local `closer3` script and will not find one.
+Otherwise, it will look for a local `closer3` script and will not find one.

 **PYTHON 2 SUPPORT WILL BE DROPPED EVENTUALLY**